 The President of Faso is elected for seven years by universal, direct, equal and secret suffrage.
-He is re-eligible.
+He is re-eligible one time.

-Every candidate to the functions of President of Faso must be Burkinabè by birth and born of parents themselves Burkinabè, be thirty-five years of age at the date of deposit of his candidature, and meeting the conditions required by the law.
+Every candidate to the functions of President of Faso must be Burkinabè by birth and born of parents themselves Burkinabè by birth, thirty-five years of age at the date of presentation of his candidature and meeting the conditions required by the law.